 CDA Continuous Practice Request Form

-To meet the continuous practice requirement, CDAs must work approximately 17 hours per month (over a three-year period).
+To meet the continuous practice requirement, CDAs must work approximately 17 hours per month (within their QAP cycle).

 More information about the continuous practice requirement is available here >>